CulverT01/tchomepage/content/blog/tenthpost.md

   <div class="row justify-content-center">
     <p class="col-8">
     One of the thoughts I've had is that if ever I have a website, I should use it host reviews of the Manga and japanese Light Novels that I have read. <br />
     Well I now have a website and I finished everything with regards to The Coders Guild,  so what's the excuse?
-So from next Tuesday the 16th January, I will post Manga reviews of each volume in a series every other week, but if your still a fan of my coding skills I will still evidence them on weeks when I'm not posting Manga reviews.
+So from next Tuesday, I will post Manga reviews of each volume in a series every other week, but if your still a fan of my coding skills I will still evidence them on weeks when I'm not posting Manga reviews.
 See you Tuesday.
     </p>
   </div>
 </div>